 Whether you are negotiating your salary with a new employer or negotiating a raise with an existing employer, you need to build your case for why you deserve more money.
-Our engineering recruiters offer you the following advice to help you with your negotiations:
+Our recruiters offer you the following advice to help you have the right approach when negotiating a higher salary:

 Perhaps the most important thing that you can do before you plan to talk about compensation with an employer is to know where you stand.
 Research the salary range for people in your position with your level of experience in your region.
 This information will give you what you need to know in terms of how much money you should be asking for.
 If you are requesting a raise, try to learn about what others in your company in similar roles are making.
 This should give you an idea of what percentage of raise to request.